Cloud adoption among EU enterprises in 2021

 Cloud adoption in Romania

-Cloud computing adoption among enterprises in Romania has doubled over the past five years, from 7% in 2016 to 14% in 2021.
-Romania, as well as Bulgaria and Greece, still holds an adoption rate below 25%.
+Cloud computing adoption among enterprises in Romania has almost doubled over the past six years, from 10% in 2018 to 18% in 2023.
+However, Romania, as well as Bulgaria and Greece, still holds an adoption rate below 25%.

 Cloud adoption in Slovakia